getjavelin/documentation/docs/javelin-python/cli.md

 ## Introduction

-The Javelin CLI is a powerful tool for interacting with the Javelin SDK.
+The Javelin CLI is a tool for interacting with the Javelin SDK.
 This guide will help you get started with installing and using the CLI to manage gateways, providers, and routes.

 ## Installation

-1. **Ensure Python is Installed**: Python 3.8+ is required.
+1. **Ensure Python is Installed**: Python 3.10+ is required.
 2. **Install Javelin SDK**:
    <CodeBlock language="shell">
    {`pip install javelin-sdk`}